Services for People with Disabilities | Easy Access (Stamford ADA)

 Easy Access is the door-to-door transportation service within the CT Transit, Stamford division service area required by the Americans With Disabilities Act (ADA).
 The ADA and its regulations require that CT Transit provide a paratransit service to individuals with disabilities that is comparable to the level of service provided to individuals without disabilities who use the CT Transit public bus service.
 The State of Connecticut Department of Transportation contracts with the Norwalk Transit District to provide this required service.
 Both the service eligibility requirements and the service design are in compliance with 49 CFR, Parts 37 and 38, Transportation for Individuals with Disabilities, of the Americans With Disabilities Act of 1990.

-Easy Access is available for travel within Stamford and within ¾ mile radius of an operating CT Transit bus route within Greenwich and Darien.
+Easy Access is available for travel within Stamford and within ¾ mile radius of an operating CT Transit bus route within Greenwich, Darien and Norwalk.
 Service outside this ¾ mile area in Greenwich and Darien is not provided.

 You may be eligible for ADA door-to-door services if: